Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Introduction

 The semi-classical limit of conformal blocks carries significant importance in mathematical physics as it plays a crucial role in a variety of areas from black hole physics \cite{aminov2022black,da2022expansions} and supersymmetric gauge theories \cite{nekrasov2010quantization} (see also the introduction in \cite{pikatek2022classical}) to Teichm\"uller theory (see \cite{amado2017kerr, takhtajan1994topics} and references therein).

-Of particular interest to this paper is the connection between semi-classical conformal blocks and the Heun equation, a second-order differential equation featuring a free parameter known as the {\it accessory parameter}.
+Of particular interest to this paper is the connection between semi-classical conformal blocks and the Heun equation.
+The Heun equation is a second-order differential equation that describes isomonodromic deformations on a Riemann sphere with four simple poles and features a free parameter known as the {\it accessory parameter}.
 This parameter is crucial in the semi-classical analysis as it is characterized by conformal blocks on the sphere \cite{zamolodchikov1986two}.
-The study of the Heun equation is interesting on its own.
+The study of the Heun equation is interesting on its own, and has deep ties to black hole physics and hyperbolic geometry among other applications.
 See \cite{ronveaux1995heun} for a bibliographical account and \cite{hortaccsu2018heun} for a review on applications to physics.

 In the recent years, interest has grown in understanding the relationships between conformal blocks, accessory parameters, and Painlev\'e equations \cite{BGG2021, lisovyy2021accessory,piatek2019solving,lencses2018classical}.
-Specifically, the semi-classical limit of conformal blocks is related to the Painlev\'e VI equation through its Hamiltonian at special values of the solution \cite{litvinov2014classical,kashani2013transformations}.
-In turn the Hamiltonian of the Painlev\'e VI equation is given by $c=1$ conformal blocks on sphere, and hence the aforementioned relation provides a non-trivial link between the $c\to \infty$ and $c=1$ conformal blocks.
+Specifically, the semi-classical limit of conformal blocks is related to the Painlev\'e VI equation; the semi-classical block on a four-point sphere turns out to be the solution of certain Hamilton-Jacobi equation associated to the Painlev\'e VI equation \cite{litvinov2014classical,kashani2013transformations}.
+In turn the Hamiltonian of the Painlev\'e VI equation is given by $c=1$ conformal blocks on sphere, and hence, the aforementioned relation provides a non-trivial link between the $c\to \infty$ and $c=1$ conformal blocks.